FelixJrB/picture-it-microservices/README.md

 In this assignment, you will create a system consisting of three microservices: the Auth service, the Resource service, and the Image service.
 The Auth service will handle user authentication and provide JWTs to be used as bearer tokens for accessing the Resource service.
 The Resource service will handle images (called "resources") in a restful manner, storing image metadata and requesting the Image service to store the actual images.
 The Image service is already deployed and responsible for storing all images used by the application.

-The system will have a single entry point from the consumer's perspective, but will consist of multiple back-end services.
+The system will have a single entry point from the consumer's perspective but will consist of multiple back-end services.
 You can use Postman or Curl to test the endpoints.
 No client application needs to be developed.

 Here is an overview of the system architecture: